Institute for Genetic Improvement and Adaptation of Mediterranean and Tropical Plants (AGAP Institute)

 Doctoral school: Information, Structures, Systems; Biodiversity, Agriculture, Food, Environment, Earth,Water

-HAL portal: Publications by the organization
+HAL portal: Publications from this organization